Business Research

 - Southern Rural Development Center – Provides Information for rural areas.

-- South Carolina Jobs-Economic Development Authority (JEDA – Helps small businesses grow, expand, and create jobs in the state with loan programs.
+- South Carolina Jobs-Economic Development Authority – Helps small businesses grow, expand, and create jobs in the state with loan programs.

 - USA.gov – Provides federal information on business financing.

-- Small Business Innovation Research (SBIR) – Highly competitive program that encourages domestic small businesses to engage in Federal Research/Research and Development (R/R&D) that has the potential for commercialization.
+- Small Business Innovation Research – Highly competitive program that encourages domestic small businesses to engage in Federal Research/Research and Development (R/R&D) that has the potential for commercialization.

 There are also economic development grants for small businesses offered by nonprofits and government programs.
 Typically, requirements must be met to apply for these grants.
 Find business grant information and resources at: